MalayAgr/SteeringWheelAnglePredictor/readme.md

 A vectorized implementation of OpenCV's `imread()` function developed using `numpy.vectorize()`, used to obtain a 4D array of images from a list of image paths in a single call.

+> **NOTE:** This doesn't have, most of the times, any performance gains.
+The internal implementation is essentially a loop.
+It exists purely for conciseness.

 | **Arguments** (excluding those from `cv2.imread()`)   |                                                                                                                               |
 |-----------------------------------------------------  |---------------------------------------------------------------------------------------------------------------------------    |
 | `images`                                              | `numpy.array`: A 1D array of strings representing paths to images files.
 This necessarily needs to be the first argument.     |
 | **Returns**                                           |                                                                                                                               |
 | `images`                                              | `numpy.array`: A 4D array of images as (N X height X width X channels).                                                        |

+#### [processing.vectorized_imresize()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/processing.py#L8)

+A vectorized implementation of OpenCV's `resize()` function developed using `numpy.vectorize()`, used to resize a bunch of images in a single call.

 > **NOTE:** This doesn't have, most of the times, any performance gains.
 The internal implementation is essentially a loop.
 It exists purely for conciseness.

-#### [processing.vectorized_imresize()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/processing.py#L8)

-A vectorized implementation of OpenCV's `resize()` function developed using `numpy.vectorize()`, used to resize a bunch of images in a single call.

 | **Arguments** (excluding those from `cv2.resize()`)   |                                                                                           |
 |-----------------------------------------------------  |---------------------------------------------------------------------------------------    |